Asichurter/APISeqFewShot/README.md

 **This repository DOES NOT contain any data files for size limitation.** To replicate our work, visit [VirusShare website](https://virusshare.com) or [APIMDS dataset release website](http://ocslab.hksecurity.net/apimds-dataset) to download the datasets and follow the preprocessing steps in our paper to make suitable datasets to run this code.

 ### Preprocessing Instructions
 Almost all the preprocessing-related code are located in *preliminaries* package. **We assume all the sequence data files are in 'JSON' form, where the api sequence is a list with key 'apis'**.
 We DO NOT RECOMMAND use our code to do preprocessing work because we divide the process into many subprocesses and dump log for each subprocess, instead of making them a end-to-end pipeline.
-This brings in fusion when using our code when preprocessing, thus we recommand to write your own code to do preprocessing, includig several main steps:
+This brings in confusion when using our code when preprocessing, thus we recommand to write your own code to do preprocessing, including several main steps:

 1. Run malware binary samples in Cuckoo sandbox to get api sequence in JSON form